-Batels are issued at the beginning of each term and at the end of Trinity Term by the Finance Bursary.
-They consist of fees and charges and must be paid by the due date.
+Batels are issued at the beginning of each term and at the end of Trinity Term by the Finance Bursary, by email to your @bnc address They consist of fees and charges and must be paid by the due date.

 Payment should be made at or sent to the Finance Bursary.
-Payment by bank transfer is the preferred option.
-Bank Transfer details are as follows: